 - In Ultimate Spider-Man for Nintendo DS, the first level is playable with Green Goblin.

-- In the home console versions (and maybe the DS, I don't know), you control Venom, the main villain, for about half of the missions.
+- In the home console versions, you control Venom, the main villain, for about half of the missions.
 Despite this shared screentime, he is still clearly the villain, as the player always controls Spider-Man during their fights.

 - The game based on the first Spider-Man movie did this trope with a twist: after beating the game once, a New Game+ was unlocked where you played as the Green Goblin...which, in this case, was Harry Osborn trying to find out what happened to his father.
 You still played through exactly the same stages, with the Norman version of the Goblin having a distorted, deepened voice.